lvasiliev/smstools-http-api/README.md

     Status code 400 (Bad Request) is returned in case of a failure to parse input data.

-    If `MOBILE_PERMS` option is enabled in the `config.py`, number access control lists are applied.
+    If `USER_WHITELIST` option is enabled in the `config.py`, number access control lists are applied.

+- `GET /api/v1.0/sms/outgoing?text=Hi+Jack!&mobiles=79680000000,79160000000`

+    Send a new SMS.

+    The parameters must contain a `mobiles` (separate each entry with comma) and `text` fields.
+Status code 201 is returned on success.
+Body of the response contains following JSON object as describe above.

 - `GET /api/v1.0/sms/<kind>/<string:message_id>`